FlorianBorn/operationalize-a-machine-learning-microservice-api/README.md

 ---

 ### Files
+Dockerfile
-Dockerfile: a template for creating the Docker Image (containing the web service)
+: a template for creating the Docker Image (containing the web service) Makefile
-Makefile: Contains the neccessary commands to setup the environment, install requirements, make tests and lint the project's files make_predictions.sh: use curl to make a dummy call to the app requirements.txt: contains all required python libraries run_docker.sh: build and run the image containing the app run_kubernetes.sh: deploy the app (image) on kubernetes upload_docker.sh: push the Docker Image to Docker Hub
+: Contains the neccessary commands to setup the environment, install requirements, make tests and lint the project's files make_predictions.sh
+: use curl to make a dummy call to the app requirements.txt
+: contains all required python libraries run_docker.sh
+: build and run the image containing the app run_kubernetes.sh
+: deploy the app (image) on kubernetes upload_docker.sh
+: push the Docker Image to Docker Hub

 ## Setup the Environment